ScottXTra/CrackMe/README.md

 |----------------|-------------------------------|
 |0				       |  Very easy almost 0 RE skills required (solved without)
 |1          	   |  This can be solved and/or cracked in 3 ish ways with varying levels of RE skills (solved with very little RE)
-|2               |  Thie one requires youtube tutorial level RE skills.
+|2               |  This one requires youtube tutorial level RE skills. (solved using few RE skills becuase of a mistake by me)
+|3               |  This one requires youtube tutorial level RE skills. (unsolved by discord)